How Do I Get Started?

 What to expect in a typical Jiu Jitsu Class?

-In our beginners classes, we focus more on positional sparring.
+In our beginners classes, we focus more on positional sparring and games.
 Meaning the training is focused on a few small areas.
 For example, coach will teach a mount escape.
 The live training will focus on just escaping the mount while the top person focuses only on maintaining mount position.
-Basically, you will have clear and specific goals based on what was taught that day and will get a chance to practice what was taught on a fully resisting partner.
+This class also focuses on the fundamental concepts of Jiu Jitsu and we do specific drills that help you apply these concepts into techniques.
+In the beginners class, you will have clear and specific goals based on what was taught that day and will get a chance to practice what was taught on a fully resisting partner.
+This class also focuses on the self defense aspect of Jiu Jitsu.
+Since this class is mostly beginners, coaches are watching during live training to ensure everyone is safe.

-In our all levels classes, the training goes a step further and is not necessarily based on trying to work the move that was just taught.
-Both partners are going 100 percent and trying to take you down, establish a position of control and submit you via chokeholds and joint locks and other techniques.
+In our all levels classes, the training goes a step further and is not necessarily based on trying to work the technique or concept that was just taught.
+Beginners are always welcome to stay for the all levels class.
+If most of the class is mostly beginners, we go over more beginner friendly techniques.
+If most of the class is advanced students, we teach more advanced techniques.
+Aside from the techniques being taught, another difference between the beginner and all levels class is how we train.
+In the all levels class the coaches are also training and not watching the students roll.
+Both partners are going 100 percent and trying to take each other down, establish a position of control and submit you via chokeholds and joint locks and other techniques with no specific guidance on what to do.

 In either class, the live training/sparring portion is not choreographed, is not done with a compliant partner or given a narrow set of allowed techniques.
 All techniques are allowed and legal in our gym.

 If you are brand new to Jiu Jitsu and grappling, you will be worked up to this portion of class over the course of several days / weeks depending on your comfort level.
-Newer people are partnered with more experienced students who can help and guide them through this process.
+New people start in the beginners class and when ready, they start coming to the all levels classes.
+Some people feel ready on day 1, some people need to work up to it and we will work with you.
+New people are partnered with more experienced students who can help and guide them through this process.

 To put it simply, your kid or yourself will not be hitting/kicking boards or bags.
 You or your kid will be put in joint locks, choke holds and other submissions.
 This is what sets us and Jiu Jitsu apart from other martial arts in the area, our training has a live component to it, meaning we train full speed and full force to prepare you for a real life scenario and the intensity/ unpredictability of a real fight.